Archive for December, 2007

 Reading Area at the Compañía de Jesús Library

 From the reception desk, we move to the reading area, immediately to the left, to check out all the recent magazines (mostly European and Spanish).
-This gray granite table with its bright illumination is the perfect work area to do your Spanish classes homework; even more so if you take into account the great dictionaries and thesaurus available there.
+This gray granite table with its bright illumination is the perfect work area to do your Spanish classes homework; even more so if you take into account the great dictionaries and thesaurus available the

 The Library Tour: the reception desk